25A31A05HH/AIStat_Learn/IBM_BOB_USAGE.md

 * Progress tracking
 * Learning plan management

-This helped organize the development process before implementing individual features.
+This helped organize the development process and define the functionality required for the application.

 ## 4. Code Development

 Natural-language requirements were provided to IBM Bob to assist with implementing and modifying Python application components.

-Bob was used to help develop and improve different modules according to the requirements of AIStat Learn.
+IBM Bob helped generate and improve code for different modules according to the requirements of AIStat Learn.

-The developer reviewed the generated suggestions and adapted them to the application's actual requirements.
+The generated suggestions were reviewed and adapted to match the application's actual functionality.

 ## 5. Debugging

-During development, IBM Bob assisted in understanding programming errors and identifying possible solutions.
+During development, IBM Bob was used to help understand programming errors and identify possible solutions.

-The workflow included:
+The development process followed an iterative workflow:

 ```text
 Run Application